rodjsta/Vue3TutorialPart1/README.md

 **Run the Project**

-* Check the scripts obkect in `package.json` and see two commands being run with `start`
+* Check the scripts object in `package.json` and see two commands being run with `start`
 * CD into the repo and from terminal run `npm run start`